 Not using any hardware isn’t typical, but it is becoming more popular, especially in minimalist homes.
 If you don’t like to clean hardware, or if you want a sleeker look, then consider not using hardware.
 You can always add it later.

 This look is often chosen because you can mix and match different types of hardware, giving you more freedom.
 You can add knobs to drawers and pulls to doors, or vice versa.
 You can even alternate them.

 Types Of Warm Metal

 Typical metals include stainless steel, iron, and silver.
-These metals are cool due to the grey hues.
+These metals are cool due to their grey hues.
 Other metals, like brass, give off warm hues.
 Because of this, they are often used in the kitchen and living room.

 Gold is the most common warm metal, although most “gold” hardware isn’t real gold at all.
 If you do decide to use gold instead of brass, make sure you know whether you’re getting real gold, gold-plated, or just gold-colored hardware.